igordanchenko/yet-another-react-lightbox/README.md

 ## Recommended Setup

-Unlike many other lightbox libraries, Yet Another React Lightbox doesn't have a concept of "thumbnail" or "original" (or "full size") images.
-We use responsive images instead and recommend you provide multiple files of different resolutions for each image.
-Yet Another React Lightbox automatically populates `srcset` / `sizes` attributes and lets the browser decide which image is more appropriate for its viewport size.
+Unlike many other lightbox libraries, Yet Another React Lightbox is not limited to just two images per slide ("thumbnail" and "original" / "full size").
+Instead, we favor responsive images with automatic resolution switching and recommend you provide multiple files of different resolutions for each image slide.
+Yet Another React Lightbox automatically populates `srcset` / `sizes` attributes and lets the user's browser decide which image is more appropriate for its viewport size.

 ```jsx